 - The project may have other sources of funding.
 While this is not a requirement, any other sources of funding must be identified in the proposal.

-- For on-going projects, applicants must consider long-term costs and include a financial sustainability plan.
+- For projects that will be on going, applicants must consider long-term costs and include a financial sustainability plan.

 - If the project requires a university space, the applicant must have confirmation of the space before receiving funding.